 (20 ILCS 5/5-550) (was 20 ILCS 5/6.23)

 Sec.
 5-550.
 In the Department of Human Services.
-A State Rehabilitation Council, hereinafter referred to as the Council, is hereby established for the purpose of advising the Secretary and the vocational rehabilitation administrator of the provisions of the federal Rehabilitation Act of 1973 and the Americans with Disabilities Act of 1990 in matters concerning individuals with disabilities and the provision of rehabilitation services.
-The Council shall consist of 25 members appointed by the Governor after soliciting recommendations from representatives of organizations representing a broad range of individuals with disabilities and organizations interested in individuals with disabilities.
-The Governor shall appoint to this Council the following:
+A State Rehabilitation Council, hereinafter referred to as the Council, is hereby established for the purpose of complying with the requirements of 34 CFR 361.16 and advising the Secretary of Human Services and the vocational rehabilitation administrator of the provisions of the federal Rehabilitation Act of 1973 and the Americans with Disabilities Act of 1990 in matters concerning individuals with disabilities and the provision of vocational rehabilitation services.
+The Council shall consist of members appointed by the Governor after soliciting recommendations from organizations representing a broad range of individuals with disabilities and organizations interested in individuals with disabilities.
+However, the Governor may delegate his appointing authority under this Section to the Council by executive order.

 (1) One representative of a parent training center